 Several slices of baguette (two per serving)

-Prepare the toast: Slice several pieces of baguette, and drizzle olive oil over the top.
+Slice several pieces of baguette, and drizzle olive oil over the top.
+If using garlic, cut clove in half and rub over the top of the bread.
 Toast in a 350* for 15 minutes, or until hard and brown like a crouton.

 Finish the soup: Ladle soup into an oven-safe bowl.
 Place toasts on top, and sprinkle cheese over the top.
 Place under broiler for about five minutes until cheese is melted and bubbly.